warmcat/libwebsockets/READMEs/README.coding.md

-So your code for `LWS_CALLBACK_CLIENT_WRITEABLE` needs to own the decision about what to send, it can't assume that just because the writeable callback came it really is time to send something.
+So your code for `LWS_CALLBACK_CLIENT_WRITEABLE` needs to own the decision about what to send, it can't assume that just because the writeable callback came something is ready to send.

 It's quite possible you get an 'extra' writeable callback at any time and just need to `return 0` and wait for the expected callback later.